Making the Most out of a Rainy Day at Walt Disney World

 If you have younger children the first may be your best option.
 As any parent can tell you it is not fun having to tote around a toddler that is upset because their feet are wet.
 This afternoon shower could also be the perfect excuse to get your child to take a nap before hitting up the parks again for the evening.

 If you and your traveling companions are not afraid of getting a little wet why not grab a set of ponchos and keep on with your day?
 Very few attractions get shut down in light rainfall.
-It is important to note that if there is lightning all outdoor rides will be shut down.
+It is important to note that if there is lightning all outdoor rides will be shut down and will remain closed until the storms have passed.
 The ponchos won't do anything to keep your feet dry, but they will prevent you from the uncomfortable sensation of wet clothes for the rest of the day.
 It is not uncommon to see people head to the lockers, or even their backpacks, to grab a pair of flip flops.

 Indoor attractions that had been empty earlier in the day suddenly become more popular when it rains.
 This is because most rides and attractions are air conditioned, and unlike shops they don't have doors that are going to be opening and closing so often that the air inside is just as humid as it is outside.
 Another nice thing about the these attractions is that they typically take a half hour or so to sit through.
 This usually is enough time for an afternoon shower to clear up.
-Well, it gives you enough time to get to another attraction between storms that is.
+Though there are some days where you'll spend much of the afternoon dodging storms and taking shelter in attractions you might not have had on your must do list.

 Which Park Has The Best Activities For Rainy Days?